Social Media Strategy hacks 101-

 #3 Create customer portraits

 Every brand has a niche audience of its own.
 For instance- Mercedes Benz has its own crowd which has the highest disposable income, Patanjali products cater to an audience above 30 years (in most cases) and many other brands like these.

 This would help you frame a clear audience and assist you to customize your digital marketing strategies.
 It ensures that you are engaging with all the target audiences on social media.
-A correct customer portrait should inform content creation, marketing campaigns, ad targeting and more to ensure conversions.
+A correct customer portrait should inform content creation, digital marketing campaigns, ad targeting and more to ensure conversions.

 #4 Study the competitors around you

 For this, you need to have an eye for all the competitors who have similar products or services.

 As a digital marketing agency, we have an eye for:

 - Which social channels are they using for connecting with their audience?

 - What are they doing well and what not

 - Their content and the performance of their content